BoldingBruggeman/nemo-medusa-cssm/README.md

 ### Running the Community Size Spectrum Model

 This is done by Python script `run.py`.
-Each horizontal grid point is processed independently, as there is no horzontal exchange or movement of predators between grid cells.
+Each horizontal grid point is processed independently, as there is no horizontal exchange or movement of predators between grid cells.
 The simulation is parallized using [Parallel Python](https://www.parallelpython.com/), which farms out each task (one per grid point) to nodes allocated by the queuing system.
-As soon as one task completes on anode/core, the next is started.
+As soon as one task completes on a node/core, the next is started.
 Thus, the more nodes/cores you allocate to the job, the quicker it will be done - with a maximum equal to the total number of grid points.

 On JASMIN, simulations are done on [the `par-multi` queue](https://help.jasmin.ac.uk/article/4881-lotus-queues) by submitting it to [the SLURM scheduler](https://help.jasmin.ac.uk/article/4880-batch-scheduler-slurm-overview).
 For this purpose, the `run.sbatch` job submission script is provided.
 Use it like this: